krateng/maloja/README.md

 You can check [my own Maloja page](https://maloja.krateng.ch) to see what it currently looks like.

-The software works fairly well and has a few web views, but there is only one scrobbler (a Chrome extension for Plex).
+There is only one scrobbler (a Chrome extension for Plex), but a very simple API to create your own scrobbler.

 ## Requirements